Saturday, May 27, 2017

 Sunday, May 7, 2017

 This was originally a small collection of spells designed to help represent a PC gorgon.
-These would like be for Warlocks or Sorcerers as the two classes that best simulate an innate power.
-However, I have since added other homebrew elements.
+These would be for Warlocks or Sorcerers as the two classes that best simulate an innate power.
+However, I have since added other homebrew elements including a sorcerous heritage and a PC race.
 I am editing as I receive suggestions.
 Add comments below or on whatever thread you see this linked.

 |If you know who drew this, please tell me so I can credit them.|

 Patricia's Wellness Journal There always seems to be snow in The City.
 Winter is the only season that really seems to imprint i...

 For whatever reason, the idea of a slime-person has been in my head recently and looking around to do a theoretical in D&D I found a ...

 inawong.deviantart.com This is another theoretical that was inspired by the picture it is posted with.
 In this case, the image is clear...

 Charisma Stanyder, Inspiration for this Build The basic concept here is that someone has been affected by a blast of transformative ma...

 This is looking at different ways to create the same character using different systems.
 I'm using my preferred test case character conc...